Federal Cybersecurity Research and Development Strategic Plan Implementation Roadmap

 - Research Priority: Designing for Cyber Resilience

-- Federal Priority Use Case: Protecting Software and Hardware Supply Chains
+- Federal Priority Application Scenario: Protecting Software and Hardware Supply Chains

-- Federal Priority Use Case: Enabling Secure and Trustworthy Artificial Intelligence
+- Federal Priority Application Scenario: Achieving Secure and Trustworthy Artificial Intelligence

-- Federal Priority Use Case: Securing a Clean Energy Future
+- Federal Priority Application Scenario: Securing a Clean Energy Future

-- Cross-Reference Table of Key Agency Cybersecurity R&D Programs
+- Cross-Reference Table of Key Agency Cybersecurity R&D Projects

 Document Introduction

-The report begins by detailing its authoring organizational structure.
-This includes the National Science and Technology Council, which serves as the principal coordination mechanism for science and technology policy across the executive branch; the Office of Science and Technology Policy, which provides science and technology advice to the President; and the Subcommittee on Networking and Information Technology Research and Development, responsible for guiding the federal information technology R&D program.
-As the core implementing body, the mission of the Cybersecurity and Information Assurance Interagency Working Group is to advance solutions to pressing cybersecurity problems by coordinating federal cybersecurity R&D investments and activities, developing joint research strategies, and engaging in industry-academia-government interactions.
+The report begins by detailing its organizational structure, including the National Science and Technology Council (NSTC) as the primary mechanism for coordinating science and technology policy across the Executive Branch, the Office of Science and Technology Policy (OSTP) which provides science and technology advice to the President, and the NITRD Subcommittee responsible for guiding federal information technology research and development programs.
+As the core implementing body, the mission of the Cybersecurity and Information Assurance Interagency Working Group (CSIA IWG) is to advance solutions to pressing cybersecurity issues by coordinating federal cybersecurity R&D investments and activities, developing joint research strategies, and fostering industry-academia-government interaction.